marc2k3/rtfm/docs/api/namespaces/fb.md

 Returns an [IMainMenuManager](../interfaces/IMainMenuManager.md) instance.

-## `fb.EnableAdvancedLogging()`
-No return value.

-Only enable this if you're having problems diagnosing your own script errors.
-The setting persists until `foobar2000` is closed.
-To disable this advanced logging, remove this method and restart `foobar2000`.

-Console messages will point directly at the `C++` source code and this is something that you can ask about in the [main support thread](https://hydrogenaud.io/index.php/topic,110499.0.html).

 ## `fb.EnumerateMainMenuCommands()`
 Returns a `JSON` array in string form so you need to use `JSON.parse` on the result.